McCluskieganj: History

 Now, the population of the town is around 3000.

 Geography

 McCluskieganj is located at the distance of around 60 km North West from state capital of Jharkhand, Ranchi in Khelari block.
-It is located at alltitude of 450 metre.
-It is located near the Dugadugi river which is tributary of Damodar River.
+It is located at altitude of 450 meter.
+It is located near the Dugadugi river which is a tributary of Damodar River.
 Jhunjhunia waterfall located near Macluskieganj.

 Climate

 The climate of McCluskieganj is ideal with low humidity.
 McCluskieganj witnesses frost during winter which cover grass, vehicles and roofs.
-During cold wave, It record temperature around freezing points.
-In 2013, it recorded 1.5° Celsius in month of January.
+During cold wave, It records temperature around freezing points.
+In 2013, it recorded 1.5 °C in month of January.